ioanniskousis/private-events/README.md

       Tests the functionallity of event model
     - models/user_spec.rb
       Tests the functionality of user model

+  ### Controller test files implement the views tests as well.

 <hr/>

 ## Built With

 This project was built using these technologies.

   - Ruby version 2.6
   - Ruby On Rails version 6.0
   - rspec
   - capybara

 <hr/>